 This parameter is automatically appended and will not impact the load times of your URLs nor break any URLs based on its placement.

-Why Klaviyo's conversion data might not match Google Analytics?
-Because Google Analytics uses pixel tracking while Klaviyo uses data directly from your database, it's likely the analytics between both services won't align.
+Google Analytics uses pixel tracking while Klaviyo uses data directly from your database, so it's likely the analytics between both services won't align.
 Here are a few commons scenarios where Google Analytics and other pixel-based tracking systems will not record a conversion:

 - A subscriber receives an email, reads it, does not click on a link, but goes to your store and makes a purchase.
 Google Analytics doesn't know they read your email, but Klaviyo does.